a11yfirst/ckeditor-dev/custom/MAINTENANCE.md

 [https://github.com/ckeditor/ckeditor4](https://github.com/ckeditor/ckeditor4),
 into the A11yFirst plugins development repository.

+Following these procedures allows us to “stay in sync” with the major/minor releases (4.x) branch of CKEditor 4, which will potentially introduce new features and bug fixes to A11yFirst as they are added to CKEditor 4.

+While there may be various reasons for creating maintenance releases of A11yFirst, they are especially important when security updates are made to CKEditor 4.

+## Procedures

-In particular, we want to first merge all commits made to the `major` branch in the upstream repository into our development repository's `master` branch, and then from our `master` branch into our `a11yfirst-master` branch.
+In particular, we want to first merge all commits made to the `major` branch in the upstream repository into our development repository's `master` branch, and then merge our `master` branch into our `a11yfirst-master` branch.

 Once the upstream commits have been merged into `a11yfirst-master`, we then need to test all of our plugins to ensure that none of the changes/commits have had any undesirable effects on our code.

-While there may be various reasons for creating maintenance releases of A11yFirst, they are especially important when security updates are made to CKEditor 4.

-## Procedure
+### Initialization

 1. Make sure the `plugins-dev` working copy is up to date: